pandammonium/blipper-widget/readme.txt

 [Known problems and enhancement requests](https://github.com/pandammonium/blipper-widget/issues) are recorded on the Blipper Widget repository on GitHub.
 Please add bug reports and suggestions there.

 == Upgrade notice ==

+= 1.2.3 =

+Update now to add caching functionality to save hammering the Blipfoto servers, and to ensure compatibility with WP 6.2.

 = 1.1.3 =